embers1algebra/teaastridpersson-embes/backup/README.md

 Big Data Container Orchestration Event Sourcing If you can dream it, you can do it.
 Automation Framework Scalability Cloud Great things never come from comfort zones.
 DevOps Performance Multi-threading Deployment Stay hungry, stay foolish.
 A/B Testing
 Microservices Automation Backend Dream big and dare to fail.
 Data Science Server Response The only way to do great work is to love what you do.
 IoT
+Agile I find that the harder I work, the more luck I seem to have.
+Security Frontend Neural Networks Simplicity is the ultimate sophistication.
+Sharding JWT Containerization Parallel Processing Predictive Analytics Container Orchestration Artificial Intelligence